Skip to main content Accessibility information

 Q2 Where will my placement be?

-Your placement will be in our Osteopathic Clinic which is located on our campus.
+Your placement will be in our specialist Osteopathic Clinic which is located on our main campus.
 The placement takes place in years 3 & 4 though you'll be observing in the clinic from year 1.
-The clinic is situated in our well equipped sports centre which also offers a biomechanics lab, giving you access to first class facilities to help treat and rehabilitate your patients.
+From September 2025 the clinic will be located in our new Health and Wellbeing Hub, also on campus.

-Osteopathy is a hands on manual therapy so most of the treatments you do only require you however; the unique set up that Marjon offers is that you will be exposed to the biomechanics labs and equipment which means you can also learn to use the zero-gravity tread mill, isokinetic machine, 3d cameras, electro myographs and the diagnostic ultrasound units.
+Osteopathy is a hands-on manual therapy so most of the treatments you learn only require you, rather than complex equipment.
+However, the specialist focus at Marjon across health and sport means you will also be exposed to the biomechanics labs and equipment, including the zero-gravity tread mill, isokinetic machine, 3d cameras, electro myographs and the diagnostic ultrasound units.

 Q4 Will all of my lectures be on campus?

-We have adopted a mixed mode of teaching a lecturing meaning that 50% of the lectures will be delivered virtually, with live lectures being streamed to students who can engage and interact in real time.
+We have adopted a mixed mode of teaching and lecturing meaning that 50% of the lectures will be delivered virtually, with live lectures being streamed to students who can engage and interact in real time.
 There is also a large practical element with this course so the other 50% of lectures for Master's Osteopathic Medicine lectures will be face to face.
-Currently all students and lecturers are in full personal protection equipment (PPE) to keep everybody safe.
-All clinical hours are also on campus and in full PPE.
+All clinical hours are on campus.

 Q5 How much might I earn?